petarivanovv9/graphql-api-ts-ddd-clean-architecture/README.md

 ### Repositories

-Repositories, with the help of mappers, load "stuff" and persist changes to them.
+Repositories, with the help of mappers, load Aggregates and persist changes to them.
 In the Domain Model Pattern, the DB access is abstracted as an infrastructure (that’s why you can find the DB access in the outermost layer).

 Additionally, Repositories can be used for queries that load Entities.

+# Other Terms

+- Aggregates

+Aggregates are a collection of entities and value objects that are bound together by an aggregate root.
+The aggregate root is the thing that we refer to for lookups.
+No members from within the aggregate boundary can be referred to directly from anything external to the aggregate.
+Aggregates ensure consistency and define transactional concurrency boundaries.

+- Aggregate Root

+Aggregate Root represents a cluster of associated objects treated as a single unit.
+It is responsible for enforcing consistency and maintaining the integrity of the aggregate's internal state.
+The aggregate root is the entry point for accessing and modifying the objects within the aggregate.